Gerrit supports three methods of uploading changes:

 $ git push tr:kernel/common HEAD:refs/for/experimental

-Specific reviewers can be requested and/or additional carbon copies of the notification message may be sent by including these as arguments to git receive-pack:
+Specific reviewers can be requested and/or additional carbon copies of the notification message may be sent by including these as options in the reference

-The --reviewer='email' and --cc='email' options may be specified as many times as necessary to cover all interested parties.
+The r='email' and cc='email' options may be specified as many times as necessary to cover all interested parties.
 Gerrit will automatically avoid sending duplicate email notifications, such as if one of the specified reviewers or CC addresses had also requested to receive all new change notifications.